Easy Safer Microwave Chocolate Fudge

 - Cover with a lid or cling film/plastic wrap and refrigerate for at least 3 hours.
 The fudge will look set before this but leaving as long as possible makes removal & cutting much easier.

 - Once set, turn out onto a chopping board, tap until the fudge comes out.
 Cut with a sharp knife into whatever sizes you like.
 Run a butter knife all around the sides if removal isn’t easy.
-See Photo 3 of Diana’s fudge, with cherries, sprinkles and chocolate honeycomb pieces.
+Using cling film/plastic wrap is usually much easier.
+See Photo 5 above.

 Storing